About Current Flow State Fly Fishing

 About Nick Parish

-My ever-evolving philosophy on fly-fishing and life is captured here on Current Flow State, through essays here, our library of teaching notes and how-to learning Pillars, and more.
+I want to share that enthusiasm and exposure with you.
+My ever-evolving philosophy on fly fishing and life is captured here on Current Flow State, in essays, trip reports, our library of teaching notes and how-to learning Pillars, and more.
+Subscribe to get the latest and greatest in your inbox every week.

 Everyone was a beginner once